Natalie's Rap 2.0: Recording

 SNL first contacted Samberg about a potential sequel to the original song three days before Portman was due to host her Saturday Night episode.
-In a brainstorm session on the Thursday before the show, The Lonely Island planned out the song over the phone between shooting breaks in Samberg's schedule, with Akiva recording a rough demo later that day.
-The band continued to write late into Thursday night, and by Friday, they had recorded Portman's vocals with the band watching through FaceTime, with the remainder of the vocals picked up on the morning of the show.
+In a brainstorm session on the Thursday before the show, The Lonely Island planned out the song over the phone between shooting breaks in Samberg's schedule, with Schaffer recording a rough demo later that day.
+The group continued to write late into Thursday night, and by Friday, they had recorded Portman's vocals with the group watching through FaceTime, with the remainder of the vocals picked up on the morning of the show.
 The recording was completed later that day—just in time for mixing and syncing with the music video.

-The band had considered bringing back Chris Parnell to play the role of the interviewer, but due to him not being available in New York, they opted to bring in Beck Bennett in his place.
-Alex Moffat recorded his part, which was included in the Star Wars verse.
+The group had considered bringing back Chris Parnell to play the role of the interviewer, but due to him not being available in New York, they opted to bring in Beck Bennett in his place.
+Alex Moffat's portion of the video references Portman's role as Padmé Amidala in the Star Wars prequels.

 Composition

 The song makes several cultural references and parodies current events such as the rise of the Me Too movement and the consumption of Tide Pods internet meme within the lyrics and music video.
 The song structure is similar to that of the original rap with Portman engaging in a mock interview.
 Claiming to have changed since the last interview, she states, "I was going through a really weird time then.
 But...I've matured a lot" before reverting to a similar pattern of described behaviors.
-When the interviewer appears to mock the quality of the Star Wars prequels, Portman takes a hostage and coerces compliments from him to appease Jar Jar Binks.
+When the interviewer appears to mock the quality of the Star Wars prequels, Portman (dressed as Padmé Amidala, whom she portrayed in the prequels, in the music video) takes the interviewer hostage and coerces compliments from him to appease Jar Jar Binks.